KatDeMey/BookStat-App/README.md

 1. npm ci
 2. npm install?
 3. npm start
+4. Start json-server:
-4. Start json-server.
-In a new terminal: cd into ./bookstat, then `npx json-server -p 4010 db/db.json`
+    -  In a new terminal: cd into ./bookstat,
+    -  `npx json-server -p 4010 db/db.json`
-5. Visit localhost:4000/books to make sure your json-server is running
+5. Visit `localhost:4010/books` to make sure your json-server is running